CHAPTERS

 Ding.

-She stormed out.
+She stepped out.

 Chapter 2